SpecDD

 Use for rules that decide whether something is allowed.

-Working with SpecDD manually
+Working with SpecDD files

 1. Create or update the relevant .sdd spec.